Rochet-Schneider

-Rochet-Schneider was a French company, based in Lyons, that produced automobiles between 1894 and 1932.
+Rochet-Schneider was a French company that produced automobiles between 1894 and 1932.
+It was based in Lyon.
 The Rochet-Schneider sales slogan was "strength, simplicity and silence".

 Like other motorcars of the Brass Era, the cars made by Rochet-Schneider were largely intended for wealthy hobbyists and made use of brass fittings, pattern leather, hand-crafted wood and other expensive components.

 Early period

 Edouard Rochet and his father were bicycle manufacturers before entering motorcar production.
 In 1894 they were joined by Théophile Schneider, a relative of the eponymous armaments family.

-Between 1895 and 1901, the company built approximately 240 single-cylinder cars "Benz-type" cars.
+Between 1895 and 1901, the company built approximately 240 single-cylinder "Benz-type" cars.
 At the 1901 Paris Salon, the company introduced a range of two and four-cylinder cars.
 Around 1903, these were redesigned along similar lines to Mercedes.

 Rochet-Schneider Ltd.

 By this time, Rochet-Schneider had become one of the most respected car manufacturers in France.
 In 1904 the company was sold for 4.5 million francs and a London-based company called "Rochet-Schneider Ltd." was formed.
 Production averaged less than 250 cars a year and by late 1907 the company was in liquidation.